 They reveal just how great the future might be once this problem is solved.
 The storylines use emotion and relatability to resonate with the viewer, helping them to build trust with strangers and to humanise their story.

-It is very difficult to judge digital products until you’ve actually used them.
-In the absence of that, demonstrating how your product works to your customer is a seemingly obvious, yet often a missed opportunity for software marketers.
+It isn't easy to judge digital products until you’ve actually used them.
+In the absence of that, demonstrating how your product works to your customer is a seemingly obvious, yet often missed opportunity for software marketers.

 Showing the interface of your software is as close as you can get to highlighting your product’s usability.
 A couple of carefully-chosen screenshots shown in context will give your audience a feel for your software’s intuitive design.